 To be eligible to apply to the STEM Academy, students must be enrolled in one of the

-participating school districts who have entered into Dual Enrollment agreements with IUP.
+participating school districts which have entered into Dual Enrollment agreements with IUP.

-First time STEM Academy students will apply through the application process facilitated by IUP’s Office of Admissions and participate in the required orientation to learn about IUP policies, opportunities on campus and to take placement exams in Math and English.
+First-time STEM Academy students will apply through the application process facilitated by IUP’s Office of Admissions and participate in the required orientation to learn about IUP policies, opportunities on campus, and to take placement exams in Math

 Students must provide their own transportation to and from IUP.